anthonygore/liveframe/readme.md

 Use case
 --------

-Let's say you're creating a live code editor and you want to display the user's input in an iframe:
+Let's say you're creating a live code environment and you want to display the user's input in an iframe:

 ```javascript
 // The 'iframe' object here provides helper functions for creating/updating an iframe